 Cards, Offsides and Substitutes

-These lines are becoming increasingly popular with punters as they tend to give good odds.
-People who get these types of predictions right can really cash in.
-A slight word of caution, sometimes these less common bet types can carry lower payout limits.
+These lines are becoming increasingly popular with punters as they tend to give good odds, so people who get these types of predictions right often end up with very broad siels on their faces.

 Handicap and Asian Handicap